MGunlogson/CuckooFilter4J/README.md

 Benchmark Results
 ------------------------------
-Nothing formal yet, but preliminary tests show that this implenetation is about 30% slower than Guava's Bloom filters at the moment
+Preliminary tests show that this implementation is about 30% slower than Guava's Bloom filters.
+See the benchmark folder for details.
+Multithreading is in the works-- which should make this library several times faster than Guava's Bloom in most practical circumstances.